stevenbower/kubeadm-vagrant/README.md

   * create `sources.list.kubernetes`, containing the apt paths to use for Kubernetes packages (**NOTE**: this repo must have the GPG key at `doc/apt-key.gpg`)
   * create `kube-flannel.yml` (this can be a straightforward copy of the upstream manifest - URL is in the Vagrantfile)
   * create `kube-flannel-rbac.yml` (above also applies here)
+  * create `calico.yml` if you want to use Calico as the network provider (above also applies here)
 3. If your internal resources have TLS certificates that are not signed by a standard root CA, create a directory on your build host, place the necessary CA certificates inside, and define `cacerts_dir` in your environment to be the full path to this directory.
 Any certificates found in this directory will be added to the system CA certificate chain.
 4. Run `kubernetes_version=X.Y.Z vagrant up`, where **X.Y.Z** is the desired version of Kubernetes that you want to install. **NOTE** that this version number will be used for both Kubernetes packages and containers.
 Specifying the version number is required in order to stop **kubeadm** from reaching out to the Internet to query for the latest version.